PimDerks/front-end-boilerplate/README.md

 First make sure you've got Ruby and NodeJS installed.
 Then proceed as follows:

 * Install Gulp (`npm install gulp`)
+* Install SCSS_Lint (`gem install scss_lint`)
 * Install all packages defined in package.json (`npm install`)

 ### Troubleshooting

 You might run into certificate problems on Windows.
-Try the information [this url](https://gist.github.com/luislavena/f064211759ee0f806c88), that should take care of it :)
+Try the information [this url](https://gist.github.com/luislavena/f064211759ee0f806c88#step-1-obtain-the-new-trust-certificate), that should take care of it :)

 ## Terms